rust-lang/rust/src/doc/rustc-dev-guide/src/rustbot.md

 ## Issue relabeling

 Changing labels for an issue or PR is also normally reserved to members of the organization.
-However, `@rustdoc` allows you to relabel an issue yourself, only with a few restrictions.
+However, `@rustbot` allows you to relabel an issue yourself, only with a few restrictions.
 This is mostly useful in two cases:

 **Helping with issue triage**: Rust's issue tracker has more than 5,000 open